zishansami102/CNN-from-Scratch/README.md

 #### Long term project

-Plan is to make a Web App which can predict the digit between 0 to 9 if the user writes anything on the app drawing board.
+Plan is to make a Web App which can predict the digit between 0 to 9 if the user writes anything on the app drawing board(using the functions written in convnet.py).
 Following are the steps in which we may proceed:

 * A python based Flask API which recieves image as input and gives digit prediction for that image as output